addebartek/pause-flap/README.md

 to pause/resume channel

 ## Running the application in dev mode
-simply run ./mvnw compile quarkus:dev
+simply run `./mvnw compile quarkus:dev`

 ## General flow
-The `SampleMessageConsumer` when receiving first message will go to sleep for 5 seconds and then pause the channel `sample` while `SampleMessagePublisher` will periodically send message through `sample` channel every second.
+The `MessageConsumer` when receiving first message will go to sleep for 5 seconds and then pause the channel `sample` while `PeriodicMessagePublisher` will periodically send message through `sample` channel every second.

 ### expected
-After the channel is paused, the `consumer` can no longer receive new messages.
+After the channel is paused, the `consumer` will eventually stop receiving messages (after the internal smallrye buffer is drained).
-The `consumer` will not log further new messages received(those sent out afer 5 secs)

 ### reality
-The `consumer` will log further messages sent from publisher after 5 seconds
+The channel gets unpaused and the `consumer` keeps receiving messages.

 ### explanation